croquet/croquet/historic/sdk/tutorials/1 Hello World.md

 3. Writing a proper model/view application.

 ## Using the Croquet.js library
 All of the Croquet client support code is included within the Croquet.js library.
-Typically, to access it within your Javascript application you simply use:
+Typically, to access it within your Javascript application you add it to your HTML:

 ```
 <script src="https://croquet.studio/sdk/croquet-0.0.3.min.js"></script>